FotiosMpouris/ppa-mobilization-agent-lite/README.md

 ---

-## Any Questions Go To Your LLM...
+## Remember Any Questions of course Go To Your LLM and let them know exactly what you're struggling with.

 ## 🔑 Configuration (The Secrets)

 This agent runs on **your** keys.
 We do not see them.
 We do not save them.
+At this point this has nothing to really do with us.
+You're running locally on your computer.

 ### 1. Create your .env file
 We need to rename the example file.
 The easiest way is to use this command in your terminal: